Resources

 - Pipeline-driven attribution

 - A reporting approach that tracks every lead from first-touch channel to closed-won revenue, rather than stopping at form submissions.
-Required for meaningful optimization in B2B and long-sales-cycle service markets.
+It is the only way to optimize meaningfully in B2B and long-sales-cycle service markets.

 - Programmatic SEO

-- Generating large numbers of SEO pages from a structured data source — for example one page per city, product, or use-case.
-Done well it captures long-tail demand; done poorly it creates thin, doorway-style content that Google penalizes.
+- Generating large numbers of SEO pages from a structured data source — one page per city, product, or use-case, for example.
+Done well it captures long-tail demand.
+Done poorly it creates thin, doorway-style content that Google penalizes.

 - Schema (structured data)

-- A markup format (usually JSON-LD) that describes the content of a page in a machine-readable way using Schema.org vocabulary.
-Used by Google to render rich results — review stars, FAQ accordions, business-hours cards, event listings — directly in the SERP.
+- A markup format (usually JSON-LD) that describes page content in a machine-readable way using Schema.org vocabulary.
+Google uses it to render rich results directly in the SERP: review stars, FAQ accordions, business hours cards, event listings.

 - SERP (Search Engine Results Page)

 - The page a user sees after running a search.
 Modern SERPs include blue-link organic results, ads, the map pack, AI Overviews, "People Also Ask" boxes, images, videos, and knowledge panels.
-Ranking on page one is necessary but no longer sufficient — the above-the-fold real estate matters more than the ranking number.
+Ranking on page one is necessary but no longer sufficient — what sits above the fold matters more than the ranking number.

 - TTFB (Time to First Byte)